Published By Janet Gershen-Siegel at September 27th, 2017

 No matter what your reason for wanting a Small Business Administration loan, here are the specifics of what you will need:

-The SBA and the bank want to see your personal credit score, particularly if your business is a new one.
 Your personal credit score runs from 300 to 850.
-The number is dependent upon several factors, including:
+The number is dependent upon several factors, including the following.

 Payment history and amount owed are the two biggest factors in figuring your personal credit score.
 You can’t have bankruptcies or other big blemishes on your personal credit report.